wavemaker/docs/website/blog/2025-01-17-specialized-docker-images.md

+---
-# Optimized WaveMaker App Builds & Deployments with Docker Images
+title: "Optimized WaveMaker App Builds & Deployments with Docker Images"
+author: Seelam Raviteja
+---
+---

 Building and deploying modern applications often comes with its fair share of challenges, especially when dependencies and configurations differ between versions.